Connect with others who understand.

 According to the National Cancer Institute, one study of 560 women — most of whom had early-stage breast cancer — found that 72 percent chose a mastectomy (removal of the entire breast) and 28 percent opted for lumpectomy.
 On MyBCTeam, more than 10,000 members reported having a lumpectomy.

-Researchers have found that choosing one or the other type of surgery doesn’t affect overall long-term survival of breast cancer.
-The choice of a lumpectomy or mastectomy as a treatment option is up to you and your oncologist.
+Researchers have found that choosing one or the other type of breast cancer surgery doesn’t affect overall long-term breast cancer survival.
+The choice of a lumpectomy or mastectomy for treatment is up to you and your oncologist (cancer doctor).

 Why Lumpectomy?